-Generally, a stackable switch has a dedicated ports for stacking via special cable or module, which brings higher costs.
-However, some stack-capable switches are embeded with some uplink ports for stacking to minimize the cost, like these FS Gigabit stackable managed switch (S3800-24T4S) and gigabit stackable SFP managed switch (S3800-24F4S).
+Generally, a stackable switch has a dedicated port for stacking via special cable or module, which brings higher costs.
+However, some stack-capable switches are embedded with some uplink ports for stacking to minimize the cost, like this FS Gigabit stackable managed switch (S3800-24T4S) and gigabit stackable SFP managed switch (S3800-24F4S).

 What Is Uplink Port on Network Switch?

 An uplink port is a port on which transmit and receive are reversed, which is designed for inner-switch connection with a standard straight-through cable.
 Otherwise, it would require a crossover cable where the transmit and receive are crossed in the cable rather than on the switch port.
 Plug the uplink port of one switch, for example, into the standard port of another switch cab help expand the network’s size.
 When connecting two devices, the uplink port on only one of them is used.
 If you connect two uplink ports with straight-through cable, the result is the same as using two conventional ports – makes the devices fail to communicate.